Maximum of the characteristic polynomial of the Ginibre ensemble: Proof of the lower--bound

-For log-correlated fields which are only asymptotically Gaussian, especially those coming from RMT such as the logarithm of the modulus of the Ginibre characteristic polynomial $\Psi_N$, the theory of Gaussian multiplicative chaos has been developed in \cite{Webb15, LOS18}.
-The construction in \cite{LOS18} is inspired from a method of Berestycki \cite{Berestycki17} and it has been recently applied to unitary random matrices in \cite{NSW}, as well as to Hermitian unitary invariant random matrices in \cite{BWW18} as well as in our work \cite{CFLW} in preparation.
-In this paper, we apply directly the main result of \cite{LOS18} to construct subcritical GMC measures coming from the regularization $ \X(g_N^z)$, \eqref{X4}, of the logarithm of the Ginibre characteristic polynomial at a scale $\epsilon = N^{-1/2+\alpha}$ for a small $\alpha>0$.
-This mesoscopic regularization makes it possible to compute the leading asymptotics of the exponential moments of the field $ \X(g_N^z)$ -- see Proposition~\ref{thm:exp} below.
-Then, using the results from \cite{LOS18}, these asymptotics allow us to prove that the limit of the renormalized exponential $\mu^\gamma_N = : e^{\gamma \X(g_N^z)} :$ exists for all $\gamma>0$ in the subcritical phase and that it is absolutely continuous with respect to the GMC measure $\mu^\gamma_\G$.
+For log-correlated fields which are only asymptotically Gaussian, especially those coming from random matrix theory such as the logarithm of the Ginibre characteristic polynomial $\Psi_N$, the theory of Gaussian multiplicative chaos has been developed in \cite{Webb15, LOS18}.
+The construction in \cite{LOS18} is inspired from the approach of Berestycki \cite{Berestycki17} and it has been recently applied to unitary random matrices in \cite{NSW}, as well as to Hermitian unitary invariant random matrices in \cite{BWW18, CFLW}.
+In this paper, we construct subcritical GMC measures coming from the regularization $ \X(g_N^z)$, \eqref{X4}, of the logarithm of the Ginibre characteristic polynomial at a scale $\epsilon = N^{-1/2+\alpha}$ for any small $\alpha>0$.
+This mesoscopic regularization makes it simpler to compute the leading asymptotics of the exponential moments of the field $ \X(g_N^z)$ -- see Proposition~\ref{thm:exp} below.
+Then, using the main results from \cite{LOS18}, it allows us to prove that the limit of the renormalized exponential $\mu^\gamma_N = : e^{\gamma \X(g_N^z)} :$ exists for all $\gamma>0$ in the subcritical phase and that it is absolutely continuous with respect to the GMC measure $\mu^\gamma_\G$.